interlay/interlay.github.io/docs/vault/overview.md

 ## Burn Event: Restoring a 1:1 Physical Peg

-When a Vault is liquidated, its DOT collateral is slashed up to `150%` (example) of the liquidated BTC value, given the exchange rate at the time of liquidation.
+When a Vault is liquidated, its collateral is slashed up to the secure collateral threshold (e.g., `150%` on testnet) of the liquidated BTC value, given the exchange rate at the time of liquidation.

-The interBTC bridge now has less BTC locked than interBTC minted - but more than enough DOT collateral to maintain economic security.
+The interBTC bridge now has less BTC locked than interBTC minted - but more than enough collateral to maintain economic security.
-To re-establish the physical 1:1 peg between BTC and interBTC, the interBTC bridge allows users to **burn interBTC in return for DOT at a premium rate**.
+To re-establish the physical 1:1 peg between BTC and interBTC, the interBTC bridge allows users to **burn interBTC in return for collateral at a premium rate**.

 Specifically, the user's payout is calculated as follows:

-    burn_dot_payout =
+    burn_payout =
-        (total_liquidated_dot_collateral / total_liquidated_interbtc)
+        (total_liquidated_collateral / total_liquidated_interbtc)
         * user_burned_interbtc

-As long as the economic value of `burn_dot_payout` is higher than that of `user_burned_interbtc`, which may include private information of the user (that is, the user may think that DOT will become worth more soon), users are incentivized to burn interBTC in return for DOT and to re-balance the system.
+As long as the economic value of `burn_payout` is higher than that of `user_burned_interbtc`, which may include private information of the user (that is, the user may think that the collateral asset will become worth more soon), users are incentivized to burn interBTC in return for the collateral asset and to re-balance the system.

 This Burn Event continues until the 1:1 ratio of BTC to interBTC is restored.